 substances and the level of the hormone inhibin A. The levels of these

-substances—along with a woman's age and other factors—help the doctor estimate
+substances-along with a woman's age and other factors-help the doctor figure out

 the chance that the baby may have certain problems or birth defects.

-In some cases a combination of screening tests is done in the first
+In some cases, screening tests are combined in the first

 trimester to look for Down syndrome.
 This screening

-test uses an ultrasound measurement of the thickness of the skin at the back of
+test uses an ultrasound to measure the thickness of the skin at the back of

 A (PAPP-A).
-This test is about as accurate as the second-trimester maternal
+This test works about as well as the second-trimester maternal

 HCG urine tests are usually used

-for routine pregnancy testing.
+for regular pregnancy testing.
 The test does not measure the exact amount of

 hCG, but it shows if hCG is present.
-Home pregnancy tests that show hCG in
+Home versions of this test are easy to find and buy.

 Health Tools help you make wise health decisions or take action to improve your health.